jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

         Let [Molly][MollyWingate] know if you want a copy.
 The hope is for an inter-generational discussion some evening with snacks.

-        Bill brought up the idea of creating a Peace and Social Concerns committee with himself clerking the meeting.
+        Bill Durland agreed to clerk new Peace and Social Concerns.

     1.  *Nominating Committee*: